0xAREEB/ScreenRecorderLite/README.md

 ## Usage

-To use ScreenRecorder Lite, run the executable file.
-The program will start running in a Console Window.

-To start recording your screen, enter Frames Rate (Normal 13/14).
+1. Open command prompt and navigate to the application directory.

+2. Type command `screenrecorder.exe -o OutputFileName.mp4 -fps 20`

+3. Recording will be started.
 To stop recording, press the "F8" key.

-The recorded video file will be saved in the same directory as the executable file.
+4. The recorded video file will be saved in the same directory as the executable file.

 ## Conclusion